How to Shift from Offline To Online Commerce: a Guide for Retailers

 Re-Assess Your Approach to Logistics and Distribution

-Saying that most supply chains were hit hard during COVID-19 is a bit of an understatement. had Tier 1 suppliers in the Wuhan area, and 938 had one or more Tier 2 suppliers in this same impacted region.
+Saying that most supply chains were hit hard during COVID-19 is a bit of an understatement.
+163 of the Fortune 1000 had Tier 1 suppliers in the Wuhan area, and 938 had one or more Tier 2 suppliers in this same impacted region.
 Even those retailers who had no direct links to China experienced the bullwhip effect within their supply chain due to unexpected plant closures and goods shortages.

 For online commerce, such disruptions in supply were crucial as retailers were forced to limit stock, or, on the contrary, give away deadstock for next-to-nothing, issue refunds for unavailable inventory, and otherwise woo consumers to address their disappointment concerning the extended delivery times or the unavailability of goods.